 A good rule of thumb is to limit the bag to three pieces of information.
-For the C19 effort, you might include the God So Loved the World postcard, a brochure about your church, and preschool information.
+You might include an invite of an upcoming event, a brochure about your church, and preschool information.
 You might think, "But there's so much more we could share!
 We could include a recent sermon.
 We could talk about the WELS."
 Don't.
 Adding that much information makes it likely people will see none of it.
 They will see an overstuffed bag and toss it without a glance.
 So, follow the rule of three!

-When you fill your bags (a great job for the youth group) put the full color postcard on the outside.
+When you fill your bags (a great job for the youth group) put the full-color postcard invitation on the outside.
 This is what you want to be visible when hanging the bags.